8ta4/pun/DONTREADME.md

 Plus, frequency filtering gets messy with phrases, which can show up in all sorts of variations and are a pain to count.

-Instead, `pun` uses large language models to score how recognizable each word is, then filters based on those scores.
+Instead, `pun` uses large language models (LLMs) to score how recognizable each word is, then filters based on those scores.

 > Can the recognizability score be negative?